 4. The prophecy must predict, not retrodict.
 The writings of Nostradamus predict the London Great Fire of 1666 and the rise of Napoleon and Hitler … but of course these “predictions” were so unclear in his writings that the connection had to be inferred afterwards.
 This is also the failing of the Bible Code—the idea that the Hebrew Bible holds hidden acrostics of future events.
 And maybe it does—but the same logic could find these after-the-fact connections in any large book.

 5. The prophecy can’t be self-fulfilling.
 The prediction that a bank will soon become insolvent may provoke its customers to remove all their money … and make the bank insolvent.
 The prediction that a store will soon go out of business may drive away customers.
-The prediction that Harry Potter would kill him drove Voldemort to try to kill the infant Harry first, but in so doing he inadvertently gave Harry some of the abilities that Harry used later to kill Voldemort.6.
-The prophecy and the fulfillment must be verifiable.
-The prophecy and sometimes the fulfillment come from long ago, and we must be confident that they are accurate history.
+The prediction that Harry Potter would kill him drove Voldemort to try to kill the infant Harry first, but in so doing he inadvertently gave Harry some of the abilities that Harry used later to kill Voldemort.

 7. The fulfillment must come after the prophecy.
 Kind of obvious, right?
 But some Old Testament prophecies fail on this point.

 Isaiah 45:1 names Cyrus the Great of Persia as the anointed one (Messiah) who will end the Babylonian exile (587–538BCE) of the Israelites.
 That would be pretty impressive if it predicted the events, but this part of Isaiah (Deutero-Isaiah) was probably written during the time of Cyrus.